This statement is based on COPE’s Best Practice Guidelines for Journal Editors, Guidance from the Committee on Publication Ethics (COPE).

 The fact that all manuscripts are reviewed through "Blind Review" has a direct influence on the publication quality.
-This process ensures confidentiality by objective and independent review.
+This process ensures confidentiality by an objective and independent review.
 The review process at JOSAM is carried out on the principle of double-blind review.
 Reviewers do not contact the authors directly, and the reviews and comments are conveyed through the journal management system.
-In this process, the reviewer views on the evaluation forms and full texts are assigned to the author(s) by the editor.
+In this process, the reviewer's views on the evaluation forms and full texts are assigned to the author(s) by the editor.
 Therefore, the reviewers doing review work for JOSAM are supposed to bear the following ethical responsibilities:

 agree to review only in their subject of expertise.